Theoretical analysis of the randomized subspace regularized Newton method for non-convex optimization: Numerical illustration

-In this section, we study the practical performance of the randomized subspace regularized Newton method (RS-RNM) described in the previous sections.
-All results are obtained using Python scripts on a quad core Intel Core i5 CPU at 1.10GHz with 16GB RAM.
+{In this section, we illustrate numerically the randomized subspace regularized Newton method (RS-RNM).
+All results are obtained using Python scripts on a 12th Gen Intel(R) Core(TM) i9-12900HK 2.50 GHz with 64GB of RAM.
 As a benchmark, we compare it against the gradient descent method (GD) and the regularized Newton method (RNM) \cite{ueda2010convergence}.
+Here we do not aim to prove that our method is faster to the state-of-the-art methods but rather to illustrate the theoretical results that have been proved in the previous sections.}